moorepants/moorepants.info/content/pages/rec-letter-instructions.rst

 relationship with you.
 Any new request needs to follow steps 1-7 even if you have sent prior requests.

+If you are applying to numerous schools and want recommendation letters for each I will agree to an initial number of letters and will not accept additional schools for that application season.
+You must prepare a list of all schools before making your request to me.
+Deadlines for all of the schools may vary.
+I will not continuously send letters over the months long application period.
+You need to arrange the requests from the schools into a minimal number of batches to make it as easy for me as possible.

-In general, I will not provide you with a copy of the recommendation letter and will not submit one unless you have waived your right to see the letter.
+I will not provide you with a copy of the recommendation letter and will not submit one unless you have waived your right to see the letter.
 You must provide a method for me to directly provide the letter to the requester.
+I will not send the letter through you to the requester.